yoorax/Python_Script_For_Youtube_PlayLists_Downloader_High_Quality/README.md

 (the folder will be created automatically; only provide the desired name)

 ## How It Works (The Logic)

 The script operates in two distinct phases:

-Phase 1 – Extraction
+### Phase 1 – Extraction

-Uses extract_flat to quickly scrape playlist metadata without downloading large files, creating a persistent .txt list of video URLs.
+The script uses the extract_flat option from yt-dlp to quickly scrape playlist metadata without downloading video content.
+All video URLs are saved into a persistent .txt file.

+This allows:

+- Fast metadata extraction

+- Recovery if the download process is interrupted

+- Separation between scraping and downloading logic

-Phase 2 – Acquisition
+### Phase 2 – Acquisition

-Iterates through the text file using the format selector:
+The script reads the saved .txt file and downloads each video using the following format selector:

 ``` python
 best[ext=mp4][height<=1080]
 ```
-This logic acts as a filter:
-“Give me the best MP4 available.”
+This logic means: “Download the best available MP4 format with a maximum resolution of 1080p.”

+It ensures: High clarity for technical content & Proper audio-video merging

 License

-This project is for educational purposes and personal archiving of open courseware.
-For people in rural places with poor internet.
+This project is intended for educational purposes and personal archiving of open courseware, particularly for people living in rural areas or regions with poor or unstable internet connections.